 The Marcella Niehoff School of Nursing is committed to cutting-edge research to advance nursing knowledge, guide improvements in patient care and positively impact health outcomes.
-To achieve these goals the School of Nursing's research program focuses in four substantive areas:
+To achieve these goals, the School of Nursing's research program focuses on four substantive areas:

 Social Context, Stress, and Epigenetic Determinants of Health